Twanthain and Twanthainese

 • The plant is a major point of national pride for the Twanthainese people, and a tourist attraction in itself (and in the same vein, a common destination for school field trips).

-• Yoy B́ë N̏ley Ut̃, the plant's namesake, built the initial air separator unit in 1901, which was eventually accompanied by more air separators which gradually formed the large complex.
+• Yoy N̏leydi B́ëlam Ut̃mań built the initial air separator unit in 1901, which was eventually accompanied by more air separators which gradually formed the large complex.
 A prominent scientist in his life, he is highly regarded for this.

-• During the Japanese occupation period, the complex was the site of the "Battle of the Yoy Complex".
+• During the Japanese occupation period, the complex was the site of a battle involving Twanthainese military personnel and civilians against the Japanese army.
 Liquid gases were thrown at Imperial Japanese troops, and dumped on the floor to cause asphyxiation and internal frostbite.
 In addition, oxygen gas was used as an oxidizer in incendiary weapons.
 The battle still caused millions of dollars in damage to the plant.

-• Dez Bwim Ong Lheu City is Twanthain's second most prominent tourist destination, seeing about 400,000 tourists per year; it is beaten out by Pfewhuang, with 550,000 tourists.
-Dez Bwim Ong Lheu City's tourism slogan is "DBO: Delighful, Beautiful, Overachieving".
+• Dezmi Bwimkyo Ongliu Lheu City is Twanthain's second most prominent tourist destination, seeing about 400,000 tourists per year; it is beaten out by the capital, Pfewhuang, with its 550,000 tourists.
+The city's tourism slogan is "DBO: Delighful, Beautiful, Outstanding", and its official color is #F7FF0F, named by the city as "Neon Yellow".

 • Pop culture from the Philippines, Indonesia, Taiwan, Korea, and Cambodia is very popular in Twanthain.